Back to top

 Black, circular-shaped pycnidia rupturing through the stomata on the underside of a balsam fir (Abies balsamea) needle.
 The white, waxy plugs that occupy healthy stomata have been forced out with the pycnidia.
 Photo by N. Brazee.

 Rhizosphaera needle cast is caused by several species in genus Rhizosphaera, and while the ecology and pathogenicity of these species are poorly understood, the disease is most often attributed to R. kalkhoffii.
-Research from the UMass Plant Diagnostic Laboratory has identified at least seven phylogenetic species in the northeast from six host genera (Picea, Abies, Tsuga, Pinus, Pseudotsuga and Cedrus).
-Of these seven Rhizosphaera species, the majority of spruce are infected by one particular species.
+Research from the UMass Plant Diagnostic Laboratory (unpublished) has identified seven phylogenetic species in the northeast from six host genera (Picea, Abies, Tsuga, Pinus, Pseudotsuga and Cedrus).
+Based on this dataset, R. kalkhoffii infects spruce with few exceptions.

 Hosts

 Colorado blue spruce (Picea pungens), white spruce (P. glauca) and Oriental spruce (P. orientalis) are the most severely affected, while Norway spruce (P. abies) and red spruce (P. rubens) are more resistant to the disease.
+However, when stressed by drought, many spruce species become susceptible.
 True fir (Abies), especially white fir (A. concolor), can suffer severe damage as well.
-Additional hosts in New England include pine (Pinus), hemlock (Tsuga), Douglas-fir (Pseudotsuga), larch (Larix) and true cedar (Cedrus).
+Additional hosts in New England include pine (Pinus), hemlock (Tsuga), Douglas-fir (Pseudotsuga), and true cedar (Cedrus) but these infections rarely result in serious injury.

 Mild temperatures and prolonged needle wetness favor disease development.
-The pathogen invades susceptible needles through the stomata (pores used for gas exchange) and overwinters in diseased needles that have fallen to the ground or those that remain in the canopy.
+The pathogen invades susceptible needles through the stomata (pores used for gas exchange) and overwinters in diseased needles that remain in the canopy or have fallen beneath the tree.
 Beginning in the spring and lasting through the autumn season, spores are dispersed from infected needles by wind and splashing rainwater.
-The spores can linger on susceptible needles for several weeks until environmental conditions become favorable for germination and invasion.
+The spores can persist on dry needles for several weeks until environmental conditions become favorable for germination and invasion.
 Needles on interior branches in the lower canopy are most commonly infected first.
 In these locations, air flow is limited, shade is more abundant and free moisture persists on needles longer.
 Once the needles are infected, symptoms may take 12 months or longer to become visible.
 When trees are stressed, symptoms of infection may develop the same season.
 On blue and white spruce, diseased needles often first appear purple, becoming brown to straw-colored over time.
 When the disease becomes well established in the lower canopy of a tree, Rhizosphaera then spreads upward in successive years, gradually leading to increased rates of premature needle shedding.
-In certain settings, mature trees can be severely defoliated, leaving only a small tuft of live foliage in the upper canopy.
+In certain settings, mature trees can experience serious needle loss, leaving only a small tuft of live foliage in the upper canopy.
 Pycnidia (small, black-colored fruiting bodies of the fungus through which spores are discharged) develop on the surface of infected needles and can be observed with the naked eye or a 10X hand lens during almost any season.
 They appear as a sooty dust on the needles.

 Management